dputhier/bip_rare_disease_phase_I/README.md

 # Learning modules

-This first remote phase is in self-paced learning mode.
+This first remote phase of the BIP is in self-paced learning mode.
+This means you will progress through the course at own speed and your own schedule.
 However, some meetings with teachers are scheduled (see below).
 These are not mandatory but can provide an opportunity to discuss any issues encountered.

-You should go through all the modules outlined below (links for module 10 to 18 will be .
+You should go through all the modules outlined below (links for module 11 to 18 will be provided later).
 Each topic is designed to enhance your understanding and practical skills, ensuring you can apply R effectively in data analysis and beyond.

 | Module | Description |